 Our reproductive services team recognizes the commitment, emotional and financial investment, and pride involved in showing and breeding purebred dogs.
 We provide state-of-the-art reproductive services, including breeding timing, insemination, same day progesterone testing, and semen collection.

 The collecting and freezing process takes over an hour; however most of that time is spent in the lab.

-- Many dogs will produce more than 4 breeding units/vials in one collection, and it is not unusual for a dog to produce up to 10 breeding units/vials from a single collection.
-Owners have the option of storing the additional units if they choose.
+Owners have the option of storing as many units as you choose.
 It is helpful to consider the number of units/vials you wish to freeze/store before arriving for your appointment.

 It is important to call 308-532-4880 a couple days in advance to make an appointment for collection and freezing as we need to be prepared for your arrival.